PhD Student in Computer Science

 A bit more specifically, my research focuses on statistical learning in settings where the training and test distributions differ: this might arise, for instance, from distribution shift or demand for a more fine-grained notion of accuracy on subgroups.
 I also like thinking about online learning, sequential decision-making, and all the cool theory that comes out of it.

-I’m grateful to have my research supported by the Avanessians Doctoral Fellowship for Engineering Thought Leaders and Innovators in Data Science.
+I’m grateful to have my research supported by the Avanessians Doctoral Fellowship for Engineering Thought Leaders and Innovators in Data Science and my teaching in the summer of 2024 supported by a SEAS Doctoral Teaching Fellowship.

-In the Fall of 2024, I’m a visiting student at the Simons program on Modern Paradigms of Generalization.
+In the Fall of 2024, I was a visiting student at the Simons program on Modern Paradigms of Generalization.
 If you’re at Berkeley or at the program, I would love to chat about research or whatever else!

 Group-wise oracle-efficient algorithms for online multi-group learning